vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 It would take time, and perhaps generations to make the cultural shift.
 We have people who are fourth generation welfare recipients, still facing lives of mostly despair, poor health, curtailed educations and sometimes crime.
-Would some people choose to take their basic income and vege- tate on alcohol and drugs?
+Would some people choose to take their basic income and vegetate on alcohol and drugs?
 Probably.
 Some do today.
 But a different system encourages different behavior.
 As each successive generation faces genuine opportunity, fewer would choose to waste their lives.
 It is the poverty, despair, and hopelessness that keeps people trapped.
-Healthy, happy kids who can see a positive future do not choose a life of vegeta- tive despair.
+Healthy, happy kids who can see a positive future do not choose a life of vegetative despair.
 Kalamazoo, Michigan has been promising its students who graduate from high school, a college scholarship since 2005.
-It’s made a difference, not only for the kids, but for the whole town.^13
+It’s made a difference, not only for the kids, but for the whole town.<sup>13</sup>

 An equal annual distribution of new money, or basic income, would not make everyone the same; some people would still have advantages from